GaiShukrun/C-Like-Compiler/README.md

 ### Description:
  This compiler is designed to translate high-level C-like code into three-address code (3AC) with a focus on precise scope and stack management, utilizing Lex and Yacc.
 The release includes:

+**⚠️ IMPORTANT NOTE:** The main source files (ProjectLex.l and ProjectYacc.y) were restored from local backups due to technical issues that caused the original repository content to be lost.
+These files now contain the complete and final implementation.

 ### Key Features
 * **Syntax Parsing:**
   * Supports a wider range of C-like syntax constructs.